GStreamer/gstreamer/markdown/contribute/index.md

   is too long and only contains fill words at the beginning, the important information will be cut off and not show up in the list view or mail client.

+- Please enable the "Allow commits from members who can merge to the target branch" checkbox when submitting merge requests as otherwise maintainers might request you to rebase your Merge Request multiple times even if no manual changes are required.

 - Make liberal use of the reference syntax available to help cross-linking different issues and merge requests. e.g. `#100` references issue 100 in the current module. `!100` references merge request 100 in the current project.